intel/llvm/sycl/doc/ControllingSYCLLanguageFeatures.md

 corresponding SYCL/DPC++ specification.
 For example, for SYCL 1.2.1 it would be at least C++11, while for DPC++ 0.8 it would be C++17.

-Please note that if you specify `-std` flag several times, only the latest value takes effect.
-This means, that if you want to specifiy particular C++ standard version instead of some default one implied by SYCL/DPC++ standard, you have to use two separate options: `-sycl-std` and `-std`.
+Please note that if you specify `-std` flag several times, only the last value takes effect.
+This means, that if you want to specify a particular C++ standard version instead of some default one implied by the SYCL/DPC++ standard, you have to use two separate options: `-sycl-std` and `-std`.

 **TODO**.
 Please let me know if we don't want to go with this approach at all.